 - Evidence that a sample of vulnerabilities was remediated within a customer-defined SLA

 - Typically, you only need to provide evidence of one scan per quarter.

 If the customer uses a vulnerability tool Vanta integrates with, this evidence is populated automatically and can be demonstrated simply by visiting the .

 Otherwise, this evidence should be provided manually, usually by showing:

 - A sample of tickets showing the vulnerability was tracked and remediated on time based on your SLAs determined at the company level and specified in your Vulnerability Management policy.

-Vanta supports directly uploading this evidence under Vulnerability scan and Sample of remediated vulnerabilities on the Documents page.
+Vanta supports directly uploading this evidence under and on the .
 Vanta will also automatically surface when it's time to upload new evidence.

 - The company has infrastructure supporting the service patched as a part of routine maintenance and, as a result, identified vulnerabilities to help ensure that servers supporting the service are hardened against security threats.

 - Host-based vulnerability scans are performed at least quarterly on all external-facing systems.
-Critical and high vulnerabilities are tracked to remediation.
+Critical and high vulnerabilities are tracked for remediation.

 - The company has implemented procedures for guarding against, detecting, and reporting malicious software.